eirbjo/asm-lv-prepender/README.md

 ASM's LocalVariableSorter currently expects expanded frames.

-This Maven project contains a JMH benchmark demonstrating the performance difference win of replacing LocalVariableSorter with a custom class LocalVariablesPrepender.
+This Maven project contains a JMH benchmark demonstrating the performance win of replacing LocalVariableSorter with a custom class LocalVariablesPrepender.

 LocalVariablesPrepender only supports inserting local variables at the start of methods.
 In contrast to